studiowebux/restcli/docs/CURL2HTTP.md

 - Compressed data (`--compressed`)
 - Cookies (`--cookie`)
 - Lots of headers
+- Authorization tokens

+The tool automatically:
+- Filters out sensitive headers like `Authorization` and `Cookie` (unless `--import-headers` is used)
+- Handles common curl flags
+- Pretty-prints JSON bodies

-The tool handles these, but you may want to clean up the generated file manually.
+You may still want to clean up unnecessary headers like `user-agent` and `accept-language` manually.

 ### Batch Conversion